raven-dev-ops/EA_Sports_FC_26_Discord_Bot/PRIVACY_POLICY.md

 - You can stop using the Bot at any time.
 - Server staff can remove the Bot or delete stored roster data where applicable.
+- You may request deletion or correction of roster/tournament data via server staff; ban/blacklist updates must be handled by staff who own that sheet.

 ## Children's Privacy